Leslie Sheinman PhD* MBACP UKCP

 I aim to help you gain a perspective about whatever is troubling you or getting in the way of a fulfilled life.
 Together we identify what might be stopping you from reaching your full potential and what action you need to take to improve your situation.

-Many clients arrive in emotional pain and we try to relieve that as quickly as possible, but therapists are trained to look beyond presenting problems to possible underlying causes.
-The aim of counselling and therapy is to help you understand and accept yourself, to change your strategies to those which are more productive for you and to help you move towards becoming the kind of person you want to be.
+Many clients arrive in emotional pain and we try to relieve that as quickly as possible, but the aim of counselling and therapy is also to help you understand how you got to be the way your are, to change your strategies to those which are more productive for you and to avoid that pain for future.

 I have become a counsellor and therapist after a long and productive career in the law, education and business.
-I am able to bring a sensible and practical perspective to your issues which takes account of life’s realities and which, while nurturing your sense of responsibility, does not see you as the sole contributor to your problems.
+I am able to bring a sensible and practical perspective to your issues.

-My consulting room is conveniently situated in W1, close Regents Park and Great Portland Street Stations.
+My consulting room is conveniently situated in W1, close to Regents Park and Great Portland Street Stations.

 Training, qualifications & experience